 These statistics represent what the researchers found in their sample, and they are using their sample to make conclusions about the true population of all employees in the real world.
 Because the methods we use in social science are never perfect, there is some amount of error in that value.
 The researchers in this study estimated the true value we would get if we asked every employee in the world the same questions on our survey.
 Researchers will often provide a confidence interval, or a range of values in which the true value is likely to be, to provide a more accurate description of their data.
 For example, at the time I'm writing this, my wife and I are expecting our first child next month.
 The doctor told us our due date was August 15th.
 But the doctor also told us that August 15th was only their best estimate.
 They were actually 95% sure our baby might be born any time between August 1st and September 1st.
 Confidence intervals are often listed with a percentage, like 90% or 95%, and a range of values, such as between August 1st and September 1st.
-You can read that as: we are 95% sure your baby will be born between August 1st and September 1st.
 So, while we get a due date of August 15th, the uncertainty about the exact date is reflected in the confidence interval provided by our doctor.